MicrosoftDocs/architecture-center/docs/guide/sas/sas-overview-content.md

 ## Prerequisites

-Before deploying a SAS workload, ensure the following components are in place:
+Before deploying an SAS workload, ensure the following components are in place:

 - A sizing recommendation from an SAS sizing team
 - An SAS license file